-Treatment for vitiligo is based on improving the appearance of the skin by restoring its colour.
+Treatment for vitiligo is based on changing the appearance of the skin by restoring its colour.

-However, the effects of treatment aren't usually permanent, and it can't always control the spread of the condition.
+However, the effects of treatment are not usually permanent, and it cannot always control the spread of the condition.

 - a referral for camouflage creams

-Further treatment may not be necessary if, for example, you only have a small patch of vitiligo or you have very fair skin anyway.
+Further treatment may not be necessary if, for example, you only have a small patch of vitiligo or your natural skin colour is very light.

-You may be referred to a dermatologist (a specialist in treating skin conditions) if further treatment is needed.
+You may be referred to a doctor who specialises in treating skin conditions (dermatologist) if further treatment is needed.

 Protection from the sun

-Sunburn is a real risk if you have vitiligo.
-You must protect your skin from the sun and avoid using sunbeds.
+Sunburn is a severe risk if you have vitiligo.
+You must protect your skin from the sun and do not use sunbeds.

-When skin is exposed to sunlight, it produces a pigment called melanin to help protect it from ultraviolet light.
-However, if you have vitiligo there isn't enough melanin in your skin, so it isn't protected.
+When skin is exposed to sunlight, it produces a pigment called melanin to help protect it from ultraviolet (UV) light.
+However, if you have vitiligo there is not enough melanin in your skin, so it is not protected.

-If your skin isn't exposed to the sun, there's an increased risk of vitamin D deficiency.
+If your skin is not exposed to the sun, there's an increased risk of vitamin D deficiency.
 Vitamin D is essential for keeping bones and teeth healthy.

-Sunlight is the main source of vitamin D, although it's also found in some foods, such as oily fish.
+Sunlight is the main source of vitamin D, although a form of vitamin D is also found in some foods, such as oily fish.

 It might be difficult to get enough vitamin D from food and sunlight alone.
 You should therefore consider taking a daily supplement containing 10 micrograms (mcg) of vitamin D.

 Skin camouflage creams can be applied to the white patches of skin.
-The creams are specially made to match your natural skin colour.
-The cream blends in the white patches with the rest of your skin, making them less noticeable.
+The creams are made to match your natural skin colour.
+The cream helps to blend the white patches with the rest of your skin, so they are not as noticeable.

-For advice about skin camouflage, your GP may refer you to the Changing Faces skin camouflage service.
+For advice about skin camouflage, a GP may refer you to the Changing Faces Skin Camouflage Service.

 You need to be trained in using the camouflage creams, but the service is free (although donations are welcome) and some creams can be prescribed on the NHS.

 Camouflage creams are waterproof and can be applied anywhere on the body.
-They last for up to four days on the body and 12 to 18 hours on the face.
+They last for up to 4 days on the body and 12 to 18 hours on the face.

-You can also get skin camouflage cream that contains sun block or has an SPF rating.
+You can also get skin camouflage cream that contains sunscreen or has an SPF rating.

 They can sometimes stop the spread of the white patches and may restore some of your original skin colour.

-A topical corticosteroid may be prescribed to adults if:
+A topical steroid may be prescribed to adults if:

 - you have non-segmental vitiligo on less than 10% of your body

-- you want further treatment (sun protection advice and camouflage creams are enough for some people)
+- you want further treatment (sun protection and camouflage creams are enough for some people)

 - you understand and accept the risk of side effects

-Your GP may prescribe a cream or an ointment, depending on what you prefer and where it will be used.
-Ointments tend to be greasier.
+A GP may prescribe a cream or an ointment, depending on what you prefer and where it will be used.
+Ointments are greasier.
 Creams are better in your joints – for example, inside your elbows.